addania/coding/src/pages/Intro_to_Git.md

 ```
 git push -u origin master -f
 ```
-> to overwrite anything on the REMOTE repository in master branch we can force push:
+> To overwrite anything on the REMOTE repository in master branch we can force push:
 ```
 git push origin master --force
 ```
-> pulling down files from remote git to local git, where origin is name of my remote git and master is name of branch:
+> Pulling down files from remote git to local git, where origin is name of my remote git and master is name of branch:
 ```
 git pull origin master
 ```